JudeTulel/BlockFridge/README.md

 2. **Opacity**: Limited visibility into how prepaid funds are managed, leading to disputes and mistrust.
 3. **Inefficiency**: High transaction fees, manual reconciliation, and inflexible spending controls.
 4. **
-5. **Legal Gaps**: As highlighted in the UK Law Commission’s 2016 report, sectors like furniture retail and gift cards lack safeguards for prepayments, leaving consumers unaware of their financial exposure.
+5. **Legal Gaps**: As highlighted in the UK Law Commission’s 2016  and gift cards lack safeguards for prepayments, leaving consumers unaware of their financial exposure.

 BlockFridge solves these issues by leveraging blockchain to create a transparent, secure, and trustless prepayment ecosystem.